julvad/transfer_learning_S1_slicks_arctic/README.md

 │   ├── training_samples*/                # Processed training samples and labeled tiles
 |   ├── pred*/                            # Model predictions
 |   ├── model_results/                    # Tables of results (Dice scores on the test set)
+|   ├── fig_samples/                      # training samples used to produced Fig. 3
 ├── models/                   # deep learning model folders
 |   ├── pretrained*                       # Models pretrained on IW-VV S1 images in the North Sea
 |   ├── base*                             # Models trained solely on EW-HH images in the Arctic (with backbone/checkpoint weights)